 We are setting a new standard in garden rooms at Hawksbeck.
 All our garden rooms are designed by architects, are built to exceed UK Building Regulation Standards, have a life expectancy of a minimum of 60 years and come with a 10-Year warranty.
-We will coordinate with a building inspector on your behalf and ensure we achieve building control approval for your garden room.
+Should you wish to have an independent inspection, we will coordinate with the building inspector on your behalf and ensure we achieve approval for your garden room.

 THE IMPORTANCE OF BUILDING REGULATIONS